 It took days to reach the area of Manassas, about 25 miles from Washington.
 It became clear that the anticipated battle would take place on Sunday, July 21, 1861.
 Stories would often be told about how spectators from Washington, riding in carriages and bringing along picnic baskets, had raced down to the area so they could watch the battle as if it was a sporting event.

 The Battle of Bull Run

 General McDowell conceived a fairly elaborate plan to attack the Confederate army commanded by his former West Point classmate, General P.G.T.
 Beauregard.
 For his part, Beauregard also had a complex plan.
-In the end, the plans of both generals fell apart, and actions by individual commanders and units of soldiers determined the outcome.
+In the end, the plans of both generals fell apart, and actions by individual commanders and small units of soldiers determined the outcome.

 In the early phase of the battle the Union Army seemed to be beating the disorganized Confederates, but the rebel army managed to rally.
 General Thomas J. Jackson’s brigade of Virginians helped turn the tide of the battle, and Jackson that day received the everlasting nickname “Stonewall” Jackson.

 Counterattacks by Confederates were helped by fresh troops who arrived by railroad, something entirely new in warfare.
 And by late afternoon the Union Army was in retreat.

 The road back to Washington became a scene of panic, as the frightened civilians who had come out to watch the battle tried to race homeward alongside thousands of demoralized Union troops.

 Perhaps the most important lesson from the Battle of Bull Run was that it helped erase the popular notion that the rebellion of the slave states would be a short affair settled with one decisive blow.